alexruperez/swift-executable-template/README.md

 $ make install
 ```

-With that installed and in the `bin` folder, now it's ready to serve.
+With that installed and in the `/usr/local/bin` folder, now it's ready to serve.

 ### Using [Swift Package Manager](https://github.com/apple/swift-package-manager):